tomermarti/martiCMS/README.md

 ## HTML Template

 The generated HTML is clean and optimized with:
-- ✅ No Kueez branding
+- ✅ No marti branding
 - ✅ Semantic HTML5
 - ✅ Open Graph tags
 - ✅ Twitter Cards